 So, work at your own pace, and my advice is to work in phases.

-I am working on a roadmap that sets out a number of Theory and Practical items in set phases.
+I have a GA4 migration roadmap called ‘The Helicopter Method’ that sets out a number of Theory and Practical items in set phases.
 This is a quick one liner on each phase.

 Phase 1 is around setting up your Dual Tagging.
 Doing the basic configuration so you are collecting data and have some historical data to work with.